-- "Friend, Please" offers support for a person contemplating suicide.
+- "Friend, Please" offers companionship to a person contemplating suicide.

 - The Everyman: The protagonist of "Johnny Boy".

-- Eye Color Change: Tyler's eyes turn red in the videos for "Fairly Local" and "Stressed Out" when singing in the deeper Blurryface voice.
+- Eye Color Change / Red Eyes, Take Warning: Tyler's eyes turn red in the videos for "Fairly Local" and "Stressed Out" when singing in the deeper Blurryface voice.

-- Gosh Dang It to Heck!: They avoid swearing not just in their music, but in general too.
+- Gosh Dang It to Heck!: They avoid swearing not just in their music, but in general.
 Tyler's pretty fond of the word "frick".